rynBenAmor/django-starter/README.md

-# Django Starter with Bootstrap 5, Font Awesome 6, Vite for Packages

-A personal Django starter template with:
+# a personal maximalist django 5.2 starter

+This project contains:

 - Django 5.2
-- The essentials of an Auth workflow
+- The essentials of an Auth workflow and settings.py
-- Bootstrap 5 via SCSS
-- Font Awesome 6 Free via CDN (for now, because I can't be bothered with webfonts 404)
+- Bootstrap 5 via Vite + Font Awesome 6 Free via CDN (for now, because I can't be bothered with webfonts 404)
-- Vite for fast bundling (JS & SCSS)
 - Static and media files set up (ready for production)
-- Simple translation toggler (can delete or add django-modeltranslation on top of it for a complete solution)
+- Simple translation and theme toggler (can delete or add django-modeltranslation on top of it for a complete solution, decide early or suffer)
-- Extra utility filters/components/widgets/functions/payment methods... (most things are centralized in accounts app)
+- Extra utility: filters/components/widgets/functions/payment methods etc... (most things are centralized in accounts/ app)
-- Used some django 3rd party packages (django-htmlmin, django-ratelimit...)
+- 3rd party packages include (django-htmlmin, django-ratelimit...)

 ---